 After harvesting, I just give the Chard a good washing before blanching.
 I use a large stock pot for blanching greens.

 This way I can fit a lot of greens in every load.
 Get a large pot of water boiling on the stove before adding the greens.

 Blanching Leafy Greens for Freezing

 After adding the greens, wait for the water to begin boiling again.
 Then, let it boil for 2 minutes.

-Scoop the greens out with tongs and immediately plunge them into cold water.
+Scoop the greens out with tongs, let the excess water run off into the pot and immediately plunge them into cold water.
 I just fill one of my sinks while the water is boiling.

 Be sure to use very cold water – you want the greens to cool fast.

 Swish the greens around in the cold water, adding more cold water if needed.
 Make sure the greens are cold – it’s OK if it takes a bit of time to get them cooled down.

 Then spin the greens dry in a salad spinner.
 It’s important to make sure the greens are quite dry, without water still clinging to them.